Last Updated on July 9, 2026 by Daniel Globe

 Why Is 3 Hours Safer for International Flights?

-You’re safer with 3 hours at MXP because it gives you enough buffer for check-in, security, and passport control, especially if you’ve got luggage or need to meet the boarding-pass deadline.
-It also protects you from peak-time delays, when lines can stretch longer than expected and airlines often recommend extra time.
-Arriving early keeps you calm, lets you check flight updates, and lowers the risk of missing your flight.
+A 3-hour buffer at MXP gives you enough room for check-in, security, and passport control, particularly if you have luggage or need to meet the boarding-pass deadline.
+It also protects against peak-time delays, when lines can run longer than expected, and it matches what most airlines recommend for international departures anyway.

 Check-In And Security Buffer